akononovicius/physRisk-content-repository/articles/2019/deffuant-bc-model.md

 In the Deffuant model we consider a population \\\( N \\\) agents.
 These agents might be put on a graph (interacting only with their immediate neighbors), but let us consider only the simplest case when the agents are on the complete graph (agents are able to interact with all other agents).
-Each of these agents are initially assigned opinion \\\( x\_i \\\), which is randomly chosen from the interval \\\( [0,1] \\\).
+Each of these agents is initially assigned opinion \\\( x\_i \\\), which is randomly chosen from the interval \\\( [0,1] \\\).